wells5609/wordpress-objects/README.md

 Objects are created, stored in, and returned via this "factory" object.
 This means the `new` keyword will not be used to instantiate a WordPress object (except in special cases).

-The factory object takes care of object instantiation and mapping object types to their proper class.
+The factory object takes care of mapping object types to their proper class and instantiation.

 #### Abstract Classes

 There are two abstract classes which form the common object codebase:

- * **`WordPress_Object`** - this is the base abstract class that holds common properties and general methods used for data manipulation and operation (i.e. same for all objects).
+ * `WordPress_Object` - this is the base abstract class that holds common properties and general methods used for data manipulation and operation (i.e. same for all objects).
 All data objects inherit this class.
- * **`WordPress_Object_With_Metadata`** - this abstract class extends `WordPress_Object` to provide additional methods and properties to manipulate object metadata, for those that support it.
+ * `WordPress_Object_With_Metadata` - this abstract class extends `WordPress_Object` to provide additional methods and properties to manipulate object metadata, for those that support it.
 (Trait candidate)

 With these, one can begin to construct the actual WordPress classes.
 Any class methods or properties defined beyond this point should be unique to that object so as to avoid redundancy.